microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-aks-with-acr-build-local-using-jenkins.md

 This document shows how to deploy this todo app java project to Kubernetes cluster using Jenkins.
 Instead of installing Docker on the build agent, you can use **Azure ACR Plugin** to build your Docker image in Azure Container Registry with your Maven packaged `jar` file.

 On the Jenkins machine, it clones the toao-app-java-on-azure to local with **Git Plugin**, uses **Maven Plugin** to build out a `jar` file.
-Using **Azure ACR PLugin**, Jenkins uploads the `jar` together with `Dockerfile` to Azure Container Registry.
+Using **Azure ACR Plugin**, Jenkins uploads the `jar` together with `Dockerfile` to Azure Container Registry.
 ACR Quick Build will build a docker image and host it when receiving the `Dockerfile` and `jar` file.
 After ACR Quick Build finishes pushing docker image.
-Jenkins will use **Azure Kubernetes CD Plugin** to apply two Kubernetes resource yaml files to Azure Kubernetes Service.
+Jenkins will use **Azure Container Agents Plugin** to apply two Kubernetes resource yaml files to Azure Kubernetes Service.

 > This deployment instruction will include Maven package in the Dockerfile.
 If you want to do the Maven package on your Jenkins Server instead during the docker build, please go to [Build Docker image from git repo in Azure Container Registry then deploy to Azure Kubernetes Service using Jenkins](./deploy-to-aks-with-acr-build-git-using-jenkins.md).